domoritz/leaflet-locatecontrol/README.md

 #Leaflet.Locate

-A control to geolocate the user.
+A control to geolocate the user with many otions.

 Tested with Leaflet 0.4.5 on Firefox and Webkit.